A Permutation-based Model for Crowd Labeling: Optimal Estimation and Robustness: Main results

-At this point, we recall the lower bound of Theorem~\ref{ThmMinimax}(b) on the estimation error in the $\probmxstar$-loss allows for any estimator.
-Moreover, it applies to estimators that know not only the ordering of the workers, but also the entire matrix $\probmxstar$.
-This lower bound matches the upper bound~\eqref{EqnCalibrated} of Theorem~\ref{ThmWAN}, and the two results in conjunction imply that the bound~\eqref{EqnCalibrated} is sharp up to logarithmic factors.
+At this point, we recall from Theorem~\ref{ThmMinimax}(b) the lower bound on the estimation error in the $\probmxstar$-loss for any estimator.
+This lower bound applies to estimators that know not only the ordering of the workers, but also the entire matrix $\probmxstar$.
+This lower bound matches the upper bound~\eqref{EqnCalibrated} of Corollary~\ref{CorWAN}, and the two results in conjunction imply that the bound~\eqref{EqnCalibrated} is sharp up to logarithmic factors.